 Top choice: Kitchen Aid 11-cup.
 I have had this machine for almost 20 years and haven’t had to replace any parts — ever.
 That’s the first reason I recommend the Kitchen Aid brand; the second is because one machine has two bowls and two blades – large and small – a convenient feature that not all food processors have.

 While you can make soy milk without a machine, it’s INFINITELY easier to do so with a soy milk maker.

 Top choice: Joyoung Soy Milk Maker.
 I’ve come around to having the milk made in the stainless steel pitcher and then just straining at the end.
 It’s super easy to do, and you won’t have to worry about the holes in a strainer cup getting clogged.
 This one also enables you to make milk with unsoaked beans, but you’ll get more milk with soaked soy beans.

-6. Countertop Toaster / Convection Oven: Before we renovated our kitchen (someday I’ll share before and after photos), we didn’t have space for a toaster oven, and I really missed having one.
+6. Countertop Toaster / Convection Oven: Before we renovated our kitchen (someday I’ll share before and after photos), we didn’t have space for a toaster oven, and I really really missed having one.
 Not a TOASTER, mind you — a toaster OVEN.
-Really a small convection oven.
-I don’t like using my large wall ovens unless I have to.
-They use a ton of electricity, and the fan is loud.
-So, I use this little oven for baking everything from Japanese sweet potatoes to drop biscuits.
+Basically a small convection oven.
+I don’t like using my large wall ovens unless I have to; they use a ton of electricity, and the fan is loud.
+So, I use our countertop convection oven for everything from baking Japanese sweet potatoes and drop biscuits to toasting ciabatta!

 Top choice: Oster Toaster Oven.
 Digital, easy to use, lots of options and settings.
 No complaints.